1922 Alabama Crimson Tide football team

 The 1922 Alabama Crimson Tide football team (variously "Alabama", "UA" or "Bama") represented the University of Alabama in the 1922 college football season.
-It was the Crimson Tide's 29th overall and 1st season as a member of the Southern Conference (SoCon).
+It was the Crimson Tide's 29th overall and first season as a member of the Southern Conference (SoCon).
 The team was led by head coach Xen C. Scott, in his fourth year, and played their home games at Denny Field in Tuscaloosa, Rickwood Field in Birmingham and the Cramton Bowl in Montgomery, Alabama.
 They finished the season with a record of six wins, three losses and one tie (6–3–1 overall, 3–2–1 in the SoCon).

-Alabama opened the season with a 110–0 victory over the Marion Military Institute which still stands as the school record for largest margin of victory and as the Crimson Tide's only 100 point game.
+Alabama opened the season with a 110–0 victory over the Marion, which still stands as the school record for largest margin of victory and as the Crimson Tide's only 100 point game.
 After a victory over Oglethorpe, Alabama went winless over their next three games with losses at both Georgia Tech and Texas and a tie against Sewanee at Rickwood Field.
 With a record of 2–2–1, Alabama entered an intersectional contest against undefeated Penn as a major underdog.
 Alabama managed to upset the Quakers 9–7 in a game The Plain Dealer called "intersectional history".
 The Crimson Tide then completed their season with a homecoming win over LSU, a loss at Kentucky, a win over Georgia in Alabama's first game at the Cramton Bowl and a win over Mississippi A&M to close the season.